Contact Us

 What is system testing?

-System testing verifies a fully integrated and finished piece of software.
-Through system testing, a QA team assesses how the various application components interact with one another in a complete, integrated system or application.
+System testing verifies that a fully integrated and finished piece of software works as intended.
+During system testing, a QA team assesses how application components interact in a complete, integrated system.

-System testing falls under black box testing since it examines how the software functions externally from the viewpoint of the user.
+System testing falls under black-box testing because it examines how the software functions from the user’s perspective.

 In system testing, testers:

-• Check for desired outputs by thoroughly checking each input in the application.
+• Verify the desired outputs by thoroughly testing each input in the application.

 • Evaluate the user’s experience of the application and the user interface (UI).

-• Examine all application components to ensure they work thoroughly and uniformly as a whole.
+• Examine all application components to ensure they function consistently and seamlessly as a whole.

 When is system testing performed?